According to most data privacy laws, personal information is any information that can be used to identify a person.

 Businesses keep personal information because it allows them to better sell to their clients and serve their needs.

-Some of this information includes things people consider private, like health data, credit card numbers, and passwords.
-When a business uses this data, they must tell their customers how they use it and follow laws for its allowed and disallowed uses.
+When a business uses this data, they must tell their customers how they use it and follow all applicable data privacy laws.

-Ensure you are transparent in how your business uses personal information and are in compliance with any data privacy laws.
+Ensure you’re transparent about how your business uses personal information and are in compliance with the appropriate data privacy laws.